-The downtown area has some of the best hotels in Vancouver as it’s where most first-time visitors and business travellers choose to stay.
+The downtown area has some of the best hotels in Vancouver.
+The district is where most first-time visitors and business travellers choose to stay.
 This area also has the widest selection, ranging from budget chains to five-star hotels.

-- Blue Horizon Hotel: Located on Robson Street in the heart of downtown Vancouver, this mid-range hotel has corner guest rooms with full balconies and views of the city.
+- Blue Horizon Hotel is located on Robson Street in the heart of downtown Vancouver.
+This mid-range hotel has corner guest rooms with full balconies and views of the city.
 After a long day, unwind in the indoor pool, sauna, or fitness centre.

-- Hotel BLU: As a four-star hotel with spacious rooms and every amenity imaginable, this place helps guests relax in comfort.
+- Hotel BLU is a four-star hotel with spacious rooms and every amenity imaginable.
+This place truly helps guests relax in comfort.
 It’s a short walk from Yaletown and located near several shopping centres and theatres.

-- L’Hermitage Hotel: Another four-star hotel with a great location, staying here places you near the Vancouver Art Gallery and BC Place Stadium.
+- L’Hermitage Hotel is another four-star hotel with a great location.
+Staying here places you near the Vancouver Art Gallery and BC Place Stadium.
 It’s also a short stroll from dozens of restaurants.
 To relax, you can enjoy the solitude of the hotel’s garden patio and courtyard.

-- Moda Hotel: This highly rated boutique hotel offers affordable rooms and on-site dining.
+- Moda Hotel is a highly rated boutique hotel offering affordable rooms and on-site dining.
 It has two restaurants and two bars along with a 24-hour front desk.
 Fill your stomach with Italian cuisine at one of the restaurants or taste local craft beers at the bar.

-✔ Most popular area to stay in Vancouver for nightlife and budget travellers
+✔ Most popular area to stay in Vancouver for nightlife & budget travellers

 Just west of downtown, you’ll find the West End.
 It’s a mostly residential neighbourhood with a relaxed atmosphere and dozens of take-out food restaurants.
-Budget travellers tend to prefer this area, thanks to its affordable dining options and accommodations.
+Budget travellers tend to prefer this area.
+It offers plenty of affordable dining options and accommodations.

 Families that want to stay close to the beaches and parks should love this area.
 As you walk the tree-lined residential streets of the West End, you’ll pass many public parks and gardens.
 It’s the greenest part of the city and has its own waterfront with several kilometres of sandy beaches.